zencart/documentation/content/user/email/advanced_email_troubleshooting_1.md

  granniesphotos.mydomain.com IN A 10.10.10.10
 </pre>

-... which means 'You can find mydomain.com at IP address 10.10.10.10, and when I say &nbsp;www.mydomain.com I really mean mydomain.com, it's an alias, again in an infinite number of combinations.
+which means 'You can find mydomain.com at IP address 10.10.10.10, and when I say &nbsp;www.mydomain.com I really mean mydomain.com, it's an alias, again in an infinite number of combinations.

 Depending on your domain registrar or hosting company you may have direct access to updating your DNS settings, or you may have to request any changes you want made.

 You may be asking, What does this have to do with your website your shop and email?
-Good question.
-Read on ...

 ### MX RECORDS